RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/road-map_soil-and-crop.md

   - within a field, it tells the soil to complete all its daily routines
   - within a field, it tells each crop - one at a time - to complete their daily routines (remember, multiple crops in a field need to share soil resources)
-* `FieldDirector` handles dependence on temporal variables such as the current day, year, and weather and passess the values to entities that need them.
+* `FieldManager` handles dependence on temporal variables such as the current day, year, and weather and passess the values to entities that need them.

-### FieldDirector simulation example
+### FieldManager simulation example

-Below is a detailed example of a how `FieldDirector` should behave for a system with 3 fields over a two-year simulation. **Note:** This example is meant to display the flexibility of the model, not a realistic scenario.
+Below is a detailed example of a how `FieldManager` should behave for a system with 3 fields over a two-year simulation. **Note:** This example is meant to display the flexibility of the model, not a realistic scenario.